Tigers' Victor Martinez gets ovation in Cleveland for 2,000th hit | FOX Sports

 Tigers’ Victor Martinez gets ovation in Cleveland for 2,000th hit

+CLEVELAND (AP) — Victor Martinez heard the crowd roar and felt his heart swell.

+On the same field where he began his major league career, Martinez had a moment he’ll cherish forever.

-CLEVELAND (AP) — Detroit Tigers designed hitter Victor Martinez has reached 2,000 career hits, and did it against the franchise that signed him as a teenager out of Venezuela.
+Martinez reached 2,000 career hits on Friday night, getting it against the franchise that signed him as a teenager out of Venezuela.

-The switch-hitter singled in the second inning Friday night off Cleveland’s Carlos Carrasco to reach the plateau.
-After reaching first, Martinez received a lengthy standing ovation from the large Cleveland crowd.
-He played eight seasons with the Indians before being traded in 2009.
+Detroit’s switch-hitter singled in the second inning off Cleveland’s Carlos Carrasco to reach the plateau.
+After reaching first base, Martinez received a lengthy standing ovation from the large Cleveland crowd, fans that adored him during his eight seasons with the Indians from 2002-09.

 Martinez hugged Detroit first-base coach Omar Vizquel, his teammate in Cleveland and a fellow Venezuelan, before tipping his cap to the crowd.
 Players on both benches applauded and the game was briefly halted to acknowledge the feat.